Hilbert Group Expands Beyond Bitcoin and Ethereum with Strategic Investment in Concordium's CCD Token

-STOCKHOLM, SE / ACCESS Newswire / September 24, 2025 / Hilbert Group, a NASDAQ-listed (STO:HILB-B)(FRA:999) global digital asset investment firm, today announced a strategic long-term investment in CCD - the native token of Concordium, a leading PayFi blockchain, built for institutional-grade payments.
+CHAM, Switzerland and STOCKHOLM, Sept.
+25, 2025 /PRNewswire/ -- Hilbert Group, a global digital asset investment firm, today announced a strategic long-term investment in CCD - the native token of Concordium, a leading PayFi blockchain, built for institutional-grade payments

 With a meaningful upfront allocation to CCD, this marks Hilbert Group's first core token investment beyond Bitcoin and Ethereum.
 In line with its conviction in Concordium's long-term potential, Hilbert has also committed to significantly increasing its CCD holdings over the next six months through market buys.
 This also represents a successful outcome of the Hilbert Group's strategic focus on identifying high-potential projects that meet its rigorous due diligence standards.